Year Ended 31 October 2016

 Most of our regular income is small donations from individual well-wishers.
 A small proportion comes from our human rights lectures and best practice advice.
 We receive no grants from central or local government.
 We depend on grassroots supporters.

-Our income in 2015-16 was mostly expended on advice, casework, education in human rights, advocacy and awareness raising about human rights values and laws.
+Our income in 2015-16 was mostly expended on advice, casework, education in human rights, advocacy and awareness-raising about human rights values, laws, abuses and best practice.

-Key UK human rights issues we worked on include: equal marriage, anti-Muslim prejudice, asylum support, equal civil partnerships, Commonwealth games, sex & relationship education in schools, restrictions on gay blood donors, hate preachers and homophobic discrimination.
+Key UK human rights issues we worked on include: anti-Muslim prejudice and Islamist extremism, free speech, asylum support, sex and relationship education in schools and homophobic hate crime.

-The focus of our international human rights work included: the Commonwealth, Balochistan, Palestine-Israel, Uganda, Brunei, West Papua, Nigeria, Pakistan, India, Iran, Egypt and Russia.
+The focus of our international LGBT and other human rights work included: the Commonwealth, Syria, Balochistan, Palestine-Israel, Uganda, Turkey, West Papua, Iran, Nigeria, Pakistan, India, Egypt and Russia.
+This often involved giving a voice to victims of human rights abuses and to defenders of human rights in these countries.

 Sincere thanks to all our donors for making our human rights work possible.